 The “no contact” provision means that the defendant may not try to contact the defendant in any way - by mail, phone, email, facebook, text, any social media, or by using another person as a go-between for indirect contact.

 Any violation of these rules is a crime, punishable by up to two and a half years in the House of Correction and a $5,000.00 fine.

 Any violation will also result in almost immediate arrest, usually with massive police over-reaction.
 If it is at night, you don't get bail, and have to appear at the next District Court session.

 Sometimes a judge wants to do something less drastic, and will issue only a “no abuse” order, rather than the no contact or stay away type.
 This is really no order at all, because it permits you to still live with and talk with the person, but just prohibits abuse.
 Hopefully, that is something you were never thinking of doing in the first place.

 One Way to Win - Attention to the Restraining Order Application

 This discussion should suggest a powerful defense for a certain limited group of people - challenging whether you are a “family or household” member.

 Some people can use this defense, and when it is played properly, it is game winner.
 If the court does not have jurisdiction over the persons involved, it cannot hear the case, no matter how nasty the allegations of abuse are.

-For some people, this is a non-starter, a loser.
-If you were married or had a child, you cannot escape on this ground.
+For some people, this is a non-starter, If you were married or had a child, you cannot escape on this ground.
 But if not, there is fertile ground to challenge whether the case can even be heard, regardless of its substance.